-Enrolled students in good standing at the University of Arizona, Arizona State University and Northern Arizona University are eligible.
-The intern will work 20-25 hours per week during June and July, at a rate of $12.00 to $14.00 per hour depending on experience.
+Enrolled students in good standing at the University of Arizona, Arizona State University, and Northern Arizona University are eligible.
+The intern will work approximately 20 hours per week for 10 weeks between May and August 2016, for a stipend of $3,000.

 The intern will work at the WRRC offices in Tucson.
 The successful applicant will be responsible for his/her own accommodations.